The Potential of Hedge Fund Returns

 - Highly leveraged bets can result in massive losses (or huge gains).

-- Hedge funds incur borrowing costs.
+- Funds incur borrowing costs.
 Prices can also rise without ending.

 - Some funds’ initial investment may not be recovered for a certain amount of time.
 Following this period, an investor’s potential to redeem their capital is typically restricted to a short-term window each quarter or each year.
 In certain circumstances, an investor’s capital could be frozen for long periods allowing fund managers strategic flexibility.

-- Hedge funds are scarily regulated.
+- Funds are scarily regulated.
 There is more opportunity for fraud to take place due to the lack regulation.
 Hedge funds do not have to work within SEC rules.

 - Fund managers may invest in almost any asset making hedge funds risky.
 Popular investments include distressed debt due to the debt being purchased at a lower price and potentially sold with large returns if the struggling company bounces back.
 There is no guarantee that the struggling company will bounce back and make you a profit.